Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 ## Testing <a name="polaris-testing"></a>

-We’ve migrated to [React’s new context API](https://reactjs.org/docs/context.html) while restructuring Polaris React’s entire context structure.
-We now expose all our internal contexts required for testing within a single `PolarisTestProvider` component.
+Polaris React was migrated to [React’s new context API](https://reactjs.org/docs/context.html) while restructuring its entire context structure.
+Polaris React now exposes all internal contexts required for testing within a single `PolarisTestProvider` component.

 **Note:** These examples use [Enzyme](https://airbnb.io/enzyme/).
 Other testing libraries can also be used, as shown in [these examples](https://github.com/Shopify/polaris-react/tree/master/examples).

-In v3, you could hook into Polaris React's legacy contexts using `createPolarisContext` and `polarisContextTypes`.
+In v3, you could hook into Polaris React’s legacy contexts using `createPolarisContext` and `polarisContextTypes`.

 ```jsx
 // old